 The Mayor is a non-political symbol of the local authority, a symbol of open society and equality and an expression of social cohesion.

-Coun Roger Mace was elected as the Right Worshipful the Mayor of the City of Lancaster from Coun Roger Mace in a centuries old tradition.
+Coun Andrew Kay will take over as the Right Worshipful the Mayor of the City of Lancaster from Coun Roger Mace in a centuries old tradition.